 V7 Anniversario – The Bling Model

-First up is the, V7 III ANNIVERSARIO, which is a limited production run, comprised of 750 units.
-With its chrome tank, pipes and mirrors the Anniversario edition will look pretty spectacular on most days in Italy, though if you live in a more temperate climate, such as the UK, you’re probably thinking “hmm, rain… watermarks….lots of polishing”.
+First up is the, V7 III ANNIVERSARIO, which is a limited edition with a production run of 750 units.
+With its chrome tank, pipes and mirrors, the ‘Anniversario’ edition will look pretty spectacular on most days in Italy, though if you live in a more temperate climate, such as the UK, you’re probably thinking “hmm rain, watermarks and lots of polishing”.

 V7 III Stone – The Basic Model

 The V7 III STONE returns as the entry model of the line-up, with light-alloy wheels and more modern finish, it should appeal to riders who have a slew of modifications in mind.

 V7 III SPECIAL offers spoked wheels and chrome finish and should capture the imagination of riders who want the classic look.

 V7 Racer – The Café Racer

 Lastly but by no means least, is the more aggressive-looking V7 III RACER hints at the marque’s racing heritage, with the distinctive red frame, stopping short of the full racing colours and instead comes with a polished aluminium tank.
 In addition, the fully adjustable Öhlins rear shocks further add to the racer’s more aggressive look.

 Guzzi has made clear, that the models allow for easy customisation and offer a range of after-sales accessories to customise the bike of your choice, to suit your individual style.